kystien/Microsoft-Scripts/Powershell/README.md

-Powershell scripts within a domain environment.
+Powershell scripts within a local and domain environment.

+Run the Enable powershell.ps1 first in your local environment.

+Then run it on the host that you want to remote onto.